pablodecm/phd_thesis/src/103_chapter_3.md

 $$ {#eq:relative_var_eff}
-because the integral of the product of functions is not product of integrals, unless is the volume of the selected region $C$ is infinitesimally small which correspond to null efficiencies anyway.
+because the integral of the product of functions is not product of integrals, unless is the volume of the selected region $C$ is infinitesimally small - a case which anyway be irrelevant s it would correspond to null efficiencies.
 This effect also applies if additive variations are considered and can be more notable when more parameters are considered.

-The previously mentioned modelling issue, even though to best of our knowledge has not been made explicit in the literature before, affects multitude of analyses at the LHC that use  *template interpolation*, as implemented in the standard statistical libraries used in particle physics experiments [@Conway:2011in;@Cranmer:2012sba].
+The previously mentioned modelling issue, even though to the best of our knowledge has not been made explicit in the literature before, affects a multitude of analyses at the LHC, i.e. those that use  *template interpolation*, as implemented in the standard statistical libraries used in particle physics experiments [@Conway:2011in;@Cranmer:2012sba].
 A possible solution would include doing a multi-dimensional interpolation,